TMJ/TMD Therapy – Chesterton, IN

 with Your Jaw Pain

 The joints connecting your lower jaw to your skull (also known as the temporomandibular joints, or the TMJ) may be small, but if they’re not functioning properly, simple tasks like chewing, speaking, or even yawning could become much more difficult.
 In many cases, when the TMJ or the facial muscles around them are stressed or strained in some way, you could suffer from persistent pain as part of a condition called TMJ dysfunction (TMD).
-The discomfort and accompanying symptoms only get worse as time goes on, but fortunately, the Advanced Dental Concepts team can help you enjoy a fully functional, pain-free smile again with focused therapy techniques designed to combat TMD.
+The discomfort and accompanying symptoms only get worse as time goes on, but fortunately, the Advanced Dental Concepts team can help you enjoy a fully functional, pain-free smile again with focused techniques for TMJ/TMD therapy in Chesteron, IN to combat TMD and jaw pain.
 Contact us to schedule your appointment today.